krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 * 🔹 &nbsp;&nbsp;`alt:` The second, short row of (alternate) info text on the card, below the title.
 * 🔹 &nbsp;&nbsp;`info:` The main informative text along the full width of the bottom of the card.

-If you misconfigure a widget, the Nextion Handler will try to give you feedback on the Nextion display by showing the ❗ _error symbol_ (icon 47, highlighted), a red and white icon of an exclamation mark in a circle, and may show some additional information in the info text area (such as showing an invalid entity_id with '*' on either side), to guide you to what part of your `widget:` list needs fixing.
+If you misconfigure a widget, the Nextion Handler will try to give you feedback on the Nextion display by showing the ❗ _error symbol_ (**icon 47**, highlighted), a red and white icon of an exclamation mark in a circle, and may show some additional information in the info text area (such as showing an invalid entity_id with '*' on either side), to guide you to what part of your `widget:` list needs fixing.
 For more serious problems, check the Home Assistant error logs for Nextion Handler messages.

 _(I will likely add the ability to customise the actions that are triggered by each type of touch interaction on a Widget Card in future.)_